-The award-winning film Hidden Figures inspired viewers across the world with the true story of the courageous and talented African American women whose contributions at NASA in the 1960s significantly contributed to getting the first U.S. astronaut into orbit.
+The award-winning film Hidden Figures inspired viewers across the world with the true story of the courageous and talented African-American women whose contributions at NASA in the 1960s significantly contributed to launching the first U.S. astronaut into orbit.
 This momentum sparked an International Visitor Leadership Program (IVLP) in 2017 that brought 48 women leaders who represent “hidden talent” in their home countries to the United States to explore U.S. efforts to prepare women and girls for careers in science, technology, engineering, and math (STEM).

 How #HiddenNoMore Began

 Throughout 2017, U.S. Embassies and Consulates in more than 100 countries screened the movie Hidden Figures for international audiences, generating discussions on racial equality, gender equality, and women in STEM careers.
 These successful screenings inspired an IVLP, Hidden No More: Empowering Women Leaders in STEM.

-Participants returned home with new ideas to put into action.
+Participants return home with new ideas to put into action